 - your pensions are already in payment through an annuity, or

 - your only undrawn pension is a “defined benefit” scheme, sometimes known as a “final salary” scheme.
-The Official Receiver is only interest in personal pensions, sometimes known as “defined contribution” or “money purchase” pensions.
+The Official Receiver is only interested in personal pensions, sometimes known as “defined contribution” or “money purchase” pensions.

 This guidance doesn’t spell out the exact calculation that the Adjudicator will do but it will take into account the tax and charges you would pay if you took money out of your pension.
 Both the tax and the charges could be more than you expect, see the Links at bottom of this article.
 One potential grey area is benefits – if you are receiving means-tested benefits, you need advice on whether these could be affected if you withdraw money from your pension.

 If you are worried about whether you might be classified as “not insolvent”, you need to take some debt advice before you submit your bankruptcy application.
 Citizens Advice can give face-to-face advice or, for telephone advice, call National Debtline.
 You could also consider contacting your phoning the Insolvency Service’s helpline.

 If your undrawn pension is too large for you to be able to go bankrupt your possible alternatives will depend on how large your debts are, how large your pension is and your general financial situation.
 These could include:

 - taking some money out of your pension to clear some or all of your debts;